Please correct the error(s) below.

 Reviewer: Ethan A. Winning | Walnut Creek, CA

-Without a doubt, these are the most comfortable shoes I've ever owned.
+Without a doubt, these are the most comfortable hiking shoes I've ever owned.
 From the moment I slipped them on, they were as comfortable as loafers.
 My concern was that they wouldn't give enough support, but the next day I walked 8 miles on some pretty steep hills and rocky trails, and they were fantastic.
 They didn't rub, and the soles and tread were just right.

 These are half the weight of the Chameleon3 Gore-Tex Merrells which I'm still using for more difficult national park trails, in part because the Gore-Tex is waterproof.
 (But since these are shoe height, step in a stream more than 5" deep, and forget about the waterproofing.)
 Still, it was amazing that anything this light could provide such comfort and support.
 The sizing was perfect, something that I've only been able to say once before (and I have 4 pair of Merrells and 2 of Eccos).
 I'm certain that there will be another pair of these in my future.